-I was lucky enough to catch up with the incredibly inspirational Richard Elszy today and had the most energising and motivational chat about the ideal dance parent.
-Richard’s mini interview is part of the blog series, ‘Industry Tips for Dance Parents’.
-These interviews are designed as a resource for dance parents to help give their child the best chance of success on their dance journey.
+I was lucky enough to catch up with the incredibly inspirational Richard Elszy today and had the most energizing and motivational chat about the ideal dance parent.
+Richard’s mini-interview is part of the blog series, ‘Industry Tips for Dance Parents’.
+These interviews are designed as a resource for dance parents to help give their children the best chance of success on their dance journey.
 Before we get to Richard’s hot tips, let’s find out a little bit more about him (you know, incase you have been hiding under a rock!)

 Richard is currently holidaying down under and is planning to return in April for some workshops, so if you would like any more info about these or to book a workshop you can contact Richard here.

 The Ideal Dance Parent